 Daily routines and timetable

 By offering various types of childcare programmes, the school contributes to support and relieve families in their everyday life.

-- In the nurseries («Hort»), pupils can spend time with a small group of other children and receive healthy food.
+- In the nurseries («Betreuung»), pupils can spend time with a small group of other children and receive healthy food.
 The «Hort» locations vary; sometimes they are located within the school facilities, sometimes outside.